-In conjunction with Instech London, Reask are excited to host an online event on the 20th April at 10am UK time.
+In conjunction with Instech London, Reask hosted an online event on the 20th April.

 The longer term impacts of climate change on the frequency and severity of natural disasters such as hurricanes, wildfires and flooding have been considered by insurers for many years.
 It’s only recently, though, that credible shorter term forecasts and models have become available for pricing and managing insurance exposures.